 For first-time home buyers, post “Home buying 101” videos where you talk them through figuring out how much house they can afford, getting multiple rate quotes, or correcting credit report issues.
 For commercial buyers, whiteboard the financial benefits of a property as an investment and compare it to others nearby.

-Real estate influencer Kris Krohn creates a videos to educate his audience on a variety of topics.
+Real estate influencer Kris Krohn creates videos to educate his audience on a variety of topics.

 All salespeople share a common experience: Your prospect gets the contract and goes dark.
 If you aren’t there to review it in person, it leaves the opportunity for misunderstandings and sticker shock.

-Record a video of yourself walking through the contact and explaining the important clauses.
-Prospects will appreciate it (who likes to read contracts?) and you increase your odds of a response.
+Record a video of yourself walking through the contract and explaining the important clauses.
+Prospects will appreciate it (who likes to read contracts?), and you increase your odds of a response.

-11. Live Videos and Ask Me Anythings (AMAs)
+11. Host Live Videos and Ask Me Anythings (AMAs)